 If you can find Bird’s Custard Powder where you live then the ingredients for this custard is simply, evaporated milk (loosely called carnation milk), condensed milk, Bird’s custard powder, vanilla essence and nutmeg.
 Some people also add cinnamon and almond or mixed essence.
 I like to keep it simple.

-To make custard block without using custard powder, I use eggs instead of the custard powder to create an old fashion custard.
+To make custard block without using custard powder, I use eggs in order to create an old-fashioned custard.
 This custard is rich and creamy and has a smooth texture even when frozen.
-For this recipe I used evaporated milk and condensed milk, but if you prefer a custard block that is not as rich or sugary you may use just 4 cups of evaporated milk or regular milk (whole, 2% or skim works here).
+For this recipe I used evaporated milk and condensed milk, but if you prefer it less rich or sugary, you may use just 4 cups of evaporated milk or regular milk (whole, 2%, or skim works here).
 Then sweeten to taste.
-About ¼ cup of granulated sugar works here.
+About 1/4 cup of granulated sugar works here.

 Setting the custard block

 When I was growing up we used pyrex dishes or large plastic containers (often a square Demico ice cream container) to set the custard block.
 Then we cut the custard block into squares and served them up.
 Street vendors poured their custard into plastic icicle bags, froze them and sold them as delicious milk icicles.
 I used an ice cube tray (linked here) for my custard block and I also poured some into icicle bags for the kids.

 Step-by-step guide to adding Custard Block to Icicle Bags

 Custard block in icicle bags reminds me so much of Primary School.
 During our morning break (recess) all of the children lined up in front of the icicle lady to buy icicles and custard block.
 So naturally I couldn’t make it without pouring some into these bags.
 I bought the bags from amazon.com (linked here).